-Google My Business is a free tool for plumbers and other businesses that promotes your business listing and website on Google Search and Maps results.
+Google My Business (now Google Business Profile) is a free tool for plumbers and other businesses that promotes your business listing and website on Google Search and Maps results.
 By claiming a GMB listing, plumbing companies can post updates, showcase customer reviews, and rank in the Local Map 3-Pack for relevant keywords.

 Why is Google My Business Important for Plumbers?

-First things first: why do you need to even bother with Google My Business as a plumber in the first place?
-The macro answer to this question is that Google is visited upwards of 62 billion times per year – far and away more than any other website.
+First, why do you need to even bother with Google My Business as a plumber in the first place?
+The macro answer to this question is that Google is visited upwards of 62 billion times yearly – far and away more than any other website.

-The micro answer is that of all those 62 billion annual visits, almost half of them are from people who are looking for information on local businesses.
+The micro answer is that of all those 62 billion annual visits, almost half are from people looking for information on local businesses.
 Google is a goldmine for local businesses because it’s how people choose to find them.

 When someone is frantically searching for an emergency plumber online while their kitchen gets flooded, they are not likely to scroll down to the bottom of a Google search page.
 That’s why Google My Business is so important to your plumbing company.